Cost of Living in Ohio [2025]

 There is plenty of public transportation in Ohio, particularly if you live in a major city.
 The American Public Transportation Association (APTA) covers different public transit systems in each part of the state.

-However, if you prefer o get around using a personal vehicle, you can get a better idea of the costs associated with having your vehicle by looking at the average gas prices in the major cities in Ohio:
+However, if you prefer to get around using a personal vehicle, you can get a better idea of the costs associated with having your vehicle by looking at the average gas prices in the major cities in Ohio:

-Considering the national average is currently $3.65 per gallon of regular gas, Ohio’s gasoline costs are pretty low.
+Considering the national average is currently $3.53 per gallon of regular gas, Ohio’s gasoline costs are pretty low.

 Findlay Market is a trendy farmer's marketplace in the historic Over the Rhine district in Cincinnati

-How Much Are Food Costs in Ohio?
+How Much Do Groceries Cost in Ohio?

 The average single Ohio resident spends around $4,161 annually on food, roughly $346.75 per month.
-For a family of four with two working adults and two children, these costs nearly triple to $12,230 annually, approximately $1019 per month.
+For a family of four with two working adults and two children, these costs nearly triple to $12,230 annually, approximately $1,019 per month.

 These figures are associated with home-prepared food from the local Kroger, North Market, or Jungle Jim’s.
 It’s also good to budget for additional food costs if you are anything short of a mastermind in the kitchen.